floragunncom/search-guard-docs/configuration.md

 Allowed values for `type` are:

 * basic
  * HTTP basic authentication.
 This type needs `challenging` set to `true`.
-No additonal configuration is needed.
+No additional configuration is needed.
 * kerberos
  * Kerberos authentication.
 This type needs `challenging` set to `false`.
-Additonal, Kerberos-specific configuration is needed.
+Additional, Kerberos-specific configuration is needed.
 * clientcert
  * Authentication via a client TLS certificate.
 This certificate must be trusted by one of the Root CAs in the truststore of your nodes.
 See also Search Guard SSL (todo: link) docs on certificates and Root CAs.
 This type needs `challenging` set to `false`.
 HTTPS is mandatory.
-No additonal configuration is needed.
+No additional configuration is needed.
 * proxy
  * Use an external, proxy based authentication.
 This type needs `challenging` set to `false`.
 Additional, proxy-specific configuration is needed, and the "X-forwarded-for" module has to be enabled as well.
 See "Proxy authentication" for further details.